zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 This means if you have a creative product owner or business analysts they can deliver astronomical amount of value with a very small team.
 This is because they can swarm around "problem" that needs to be solved and figure out creative ways to getting it delivered quickly.
 With knowledge work you are not constrained to the assembly line, people are not machines as they can learn, help each other and be creative.
 However traditional manufacturing mindset would dictate that you need more capacity and people to deliver more units of work.
 This is not true for craft work but it is true for standard work.
 If this does not make sense yet that is OK, hold on we are just getting started.

-### What your business actually cares about
+### Goals are still the same

-If your business is like most businesses then it cares about delivering quality innovative solutions to the customer quickly.
-Speed is everything, so how strange is it that some businesses do not actually measure this.
-I am not talking about speed of a single department getting from point A to B either, I am talking about getting from point A (customer commitment) to Z (customer receive their functionality) i.e. work traveling through the entire business.
+Your business goals are still the same as in the manufacturing.
+It cares about delivering quality innovative solutions to the customer quickly.
+This is typically measured in Lead Time and Cycle Time.
+Speed is everything, so how strange is it that some businesses do not actually measure these two indicators.
+Also, I am not talking about speed of a single department getting from point A to B either, I am talking about getting from point A (customer commitment) to Z (customer receive their functionality) i.e. work traveling through the entire business.
 In this section we will explore two most most important concepts that help with this.

 #### Cycle Time
 Let's go back to the car manufacturing where I have introduced Takt time.
 Cycle time is different to Takt time.
 Takt time tells you how much time you have to complete a discrete unit if work given amount of demand.
 Cycle Time tells you how much you have used to perform a unit of work.
 Cycle time can be measured at every level, but what does that mean?